IgniteUI/help-topics/topics/02_Controls/Editors/05_igTextEditor/05_Migrating-to-the-new-igTextEditor.md

 ---|---
 allowNullValue|If that option is false, and editor has no value, then value is set to an empty string. disabled|<a name='disabled'></a>Use to set the disabled attribute.
 Does not allow editing.
 Disables all the buttons and iteracitons applied.
-On submit the current value is not sent into the request: `$('#textEditor').igTextEditor({ disabled: true }] })`. listItemHoverDuration|<a name='listItemHoverDuration'></a>Use to set the hover/unhover animation duration of items inside the dropdown list: `$('#textEditor').igTextEditor({ listItems: ["A", "B", "C", "D"], listItemHoverDuration: 400 }] })`. visibleItemsCount|<a name='visibleItemsCount'></a>Use to set how many items should be shown at once: `$('#textEditor').igTextEditor({ listItems: ["A", "B", "C", "D"], visibleItemsCount: 2 }] })`. isLimitedToListValues|<a name='isLimitedToListValues'></a>Use to set the ability to allow values only set into the list items.
-This validation is done only when the editor is blured, or enter key is pressed: `$('#textEditor').igTextEditor({ listItems: ["A", "B", "C", "D"], isLimitedToListValues: true }] })`. revertIfNotValid|<a name='revertIfNotValid'></a>Use to set the editor to revert value to previous value in case of not valid value on blur, or enter key.
-If set to false clear is called: `$('#textEditor').igTextEditor({ listItems: ["A", "B", "C", "D"], isLimitedToListValues: true, revertIfNotValid: false }] })`. preventSubmitOnEnter|<a name='preventSubmitOnEnter'></a>Use to set the ability of the editor to prevent form submition on enter key pressed: `$('#textEditor').igTextEditor({ preventSubmitOnEnter: true }] })`. dropDownOrientation|<a name='dropDownOrientation'>Use to set drop down opening orientation for the dorp down list when open button is clicked: `$('#textEditor').igTextEditor({ listItems: ["A", "B", "C", "D"], dropDownOrientation: 'top' }] })`.
+On submit the current value is not sent into the request: `$('#textEditor').igTextEditor({ disabled: true }] })`. buttonType|Sets gets visibility of spin, clear and drop-down button. listItemHoverDuration|<a name='listItemHoverDuration'></a>Use to set the hover/unhover animation duration of items inside the dropdown list: `$('#textEditor').igTextEditor({ listItems: ["A", "B", "C", "D"], listItemHoverDuration: 400 }] })`. dropDownAttachedToBody|Gets sets location of drop-down list. dropDownAnimationDuration|Gets sets show/hide drop-down list animation duration in milliseconds. visibleItemsCount|<a name='visibleItemsCount'></a>Use to set how many items should be shown at once: `$('#textEditor').igTextEditor({ listItems: ["A", "B", "C", "D"], visibleItemsCount: 2 }] })`. isLimitedToListValues|<a name='isLimitedToListValues'></a>Use to set the ability to allow values only set into the list items.
+This validation is done only when the editor is blured, or enter key is pressed: `$('#textEditor').igTextEditor({ listItems: ["A", "B", "C", "D"], isLimitedToListValues: true }] })`. placeHolder|Gets sets text which appears in editor when editor has no focus and "value" in editor is null or empty string. revertIfNotValid|<a name='revertIfNotValid'></a>Use to set the editor to revert value to previous value in case of not valid value on blur, or enter key.
+If set to false clear is called: `$('#textEditor').igTextEditor({ listItems: ["A", "B", "C", "D"], isLimitedToListValues: true, revertIfNotValid: false }] })`. preventSubmitOnEnter|<a name='preventSubmitOnEnter'></a>Use to set the ability of the editor to prevent form submition on enter key pressed: `$('#textEditor').igTextEditor({ preventSubmitOnEnter: true }] })`. dropDownOrientation|<a name='dropDownOrientation'>Use to set drop down opening orientation for the dorp down list when open button is clicked: `$('#textEditor').igTextEditor({ listItems: ["A", "B", "C", "D"], dropDownOrientation: 'top' }] })`. suppressNotifications|Disables default notifications for basic validation scenarios built in the editors such as required list selection, value wrapping around or spin limits.

 [See all options](%%jQueryApiUrl%%/ui.igtexteditor#options)